Juniper Investment Company, LL - GuruFocus.com

 Transaction Details

-The transaction took place on August 14, 2023, involving the acquisition of 684,1433 shares in Bioventus Inc. This addition resulted in a share change of 184,446, impacting the firm's portfolio by 0.53%.
+The transaction took place on August 14, 2023, involving the purchase of 184,446 shares in Bioventus Inc, bringing the holding to 6,841,433 shares.
+The trade impacted the firm's portfolio by 0.53%.
 The shares were traded at a price of $4.52 each, making Bioventus Inc account for 19.53% of the firm's portfolio.
 This transaction also increased the firm's holdings in Bioventus Inc to 10.90%.

 Bioventus Inc: The Traded Company